ndigitals/spiritual-gifts-survey/readme.txt

 = 0.9.2 =
 This version fixes url issues (updates spiritual-gifts directory to spiritual-gifts-survey)

-= 0.9.1 =
-This version fixes an issue with the option email="example.com"

 `<?php code(); // goes in backticks ?>`